Ancient World: Roman Philosophy (CLA1508)

-- 6. You should demonstrate independent and group study skills in guided research and presentation of findings
+- 7. Demonstrate independent study skills in guided research and the presentation of findings

-- 7. You should also be able to select and organise relevant material and to present this in connected oral and written form, and to discuss issues in a peer group
+- 8. Select and organise relevant material and present this in coherent oral and written form

-- 8. You should be able to manage their own time and meet deadlines
+- 9. Manage your own time and meet deadlines

 Whilst the content may vary from year to year, it is envisioned that it will cover some or all of the following topics: